 Principle 3: Strategic Distribution

 Creating great content is half the battle.
 The other half is getting it in front of the right people at the right time.
 This means understanding platform algorithms, audience behavior patterns, and optimal timing.
-LinkedIn's 1.2 billion members include 65 million decision-makers and 180 million senior influencers—the concentration of buying authority on a single platform is unmatched in B2B marketing history.
-That audience rewards consistent, substantive content: executives who publish regularly see their content shared by peers at a rate 24 times higher than brand-page content (LinkedIn, 2026).
+With more than 1.3 billion members, LinkedIn concentrates an enormous amount of professional and buying authority on a single platform.
+That audience tends to reward consistent, substantive content: across the industry, content shared from individual profiles generally earns meaningfully more organic reach than equivalent posts from brand pages.

 Tracking ROI Beyond Vanity Metrics